canjs/canjs/index.md

 jQuery uses the modifiers _after_, _append_, _before_, _html_, _prepend_, _replaceWith_ and _text_
 to alter the content of an element.
 This plugin allows you to render a can.View using these modifiers.
-For example, you can render a template from the _todo/todos.ejs_ url looking like this:
+For example, you can render a template from the _todo/todos.ejs_ URL looking like this:

 {% highlight erb %}
 <% for( var i = 0; i < this.length; i++ ) { %>